School Farm Cottages | Environmental Policy | Suffolk

 Introduction

 School Farm Cottages are self-catering cottages, located in the unspoiled Suffolk countryside.
 Each cottage is centrally heated by the site’s biomass boiler.
-The cottages also benefit from renewable electricity through a 16 panel (4kWp) solar PV array.
-Two of the cottages have been awarded Level 1 Mobility under the ETC National Accessible Standard.
+The cottages also benefit from renewable electricity generated on site.

 A former farm workshop has been converted into a space that is used primarily as a games room for guests, but is also hired out as a conference room or meeting space.